Getting Started with Git

 Display the differences between the current working space and the commit.

-# Display the difference between the working directory and the index
+# Display differences between the working directory and the index

 $ git diff

-# Display the difference between the index and the latest commit
+# Display differences between the index and the last commit

 $ git diff --cached

-# Display the difference between the working directory and the latest commit
+# Display differences between the working directory and the last commit

 $ git diff HEAD